bastichelaar/cherrypy-on-30loops/README.rst

 App creation
 ------------

+The CherryPy app will be run by Gunicorn as a regular WSGI app.
+Therefore we specify the WSGI entrypoint, and create a WSGI flavored app:

-``thirty create app helloworld git://github.com/bastichelaar/30loops-cherrypy.git --root . --flavor wsgi --wsgi-entrypoint wsgi:application``
+``thirty create app helloworld git://github.com/bastichelaar/30loops-cherrypy.git --flavor wsgi --wsgi-entrypoint wsgi:application``

+Then deploy:

+``thirty deploy helloworld``

+And you're done!